starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

     * ``%[`` ``%]`` Percent sign and brackets block.
 Identifies python literals.
     * ``%{`` ``%}`` Percent sign and braces block.
 Identifies python hints.
     * ``<`` ``>`` Chevrons: Also known as angle brackets.
 Used in Cairo documentation to identify a single element, as in ``<one placeholder element>``.
 Not used in Cairo code.
+    * ``_`` Underscore: Also known as underline.
+A placeholder to handle values not used, such as an unused function returned value.

 Type system
 -----------